-The Monastery of Jesus in Setúbal, the building of which was concluded in 1494, is one of the first examples of the Portuguese Late Gothic style, known as the Manueline style.
-This style skillfully incorporates maritime elements and representations brought from the pioneer voyages of the Portuguese discoverers.
-World known - and much better preserved - examples of this architectural style are the Monastery of Jerónimos and the Tower of Belém in Lisbon.
+The Monastery of Jesus in Setúbal, the building of which was concluded in 1494, is one of the first examples of the Portuguese Late Gothic style, known as Manueline.
+This style skillfully incorporates maritime elements and representations from the pioneering voyages of the Portuguese discoverers.
+World-renowned - and much better preserved - examples of this architectural style are the Monastery of Jerónimos and the Tower of Belém in Lisbon.

-Recognised as a tangible witness of Europe’s shared history - having served as the setting for the ratification of the signature of the Treaty of Tordesillas in 1494 between Spain and Portugal, which paved the way for Europe’s expansion both to the Americas and to the Far East - the European Commission decided in 2011 to attribute to this exceptional monument the “European Heritage Label”.
+Recognised as a tangible witness of Europe’s shared history - having served as the setting for the ratification of the signature of the Treaty of Tordesillas in 1494 between Spain and Portugal which paved the way for Europe’s expansion both to the Americas and to the Far East - the European Commission decided in 2011 to confer to this exceptional monument with the “European Heritage Label”.

 Historic Mining Landscape of Rosia Montana in ROMANIA

 The landscape of Roşia Montană has been masterfully transformed by mining activities for more than three millennia.
-The subterranean heritage consists of a vast gallery network (some 150 km, out of which 7 km from Dacian and Roman times) and in situ equipments and artefacts.
-The surface habitation vestiges (Roman funerary sites, edifices and roads, as well as medieval and modern areas) demonstrate an intense interaction between man and its environment along centuries.
+The subterranean heritage consists of a vast gallery network (some 150 km, of which 7 km date from Dacian and Roman times) and in situ equipment and artefacts.
+The remnants of surface habitation (Roman funerary sites, edifices and roads, as well as medieval and modern areas) demonstrate an intense interaction between man and the environment throughout the centuries.

 The mining landscape of Roşia Montană, one of the most representatives in Europe, is today seriously threatened by a large-scale, open-cast gold mining project.

-The local NGOs, supported by national, European and international heritage organisations, has campaigned against this project for years.
-They all call for an alternative and sustainable solution, a long-term social and econonomic development plan based on the preservation of Roşia Montană’s unique assets: the mining landscape with its cultural and natural heritage.
+Local NGOs, supported by national, European and international heritage organisations, have been campaigning against this project for years.
+They call for an alternative and sustainable solution, a long-term social and econonomic development plan based on the preservation of Roşia Montană’s unique assets: the mining landscape with its cultural and natural heritage.

 Armenian Church of St. George in Mardin in TURKEY

 For 15 centuries the Church of St. George was the spiritual home of the large Armenian community in the Turkish city of Mardin.
-This Grade I registered historical building was founded in 420 AD and was in use until 1915, when the Armenian population left the city.
-In spite of its outstanding historical and cultural importance, this monument is currently in an advance state of decay.
+This Grade I registered historical building was founded in 420 AD and was in use until 1915, when the Armenian population had to leave the city.
+In spite of its outstanding historical and cultural importance, this monument is currently in an advanced state of decay.